exfoxz/gotube/README.md

 gotube
 ======

-Web server to stream audio from Youtube server.
+Web server to stream audio from Youtube server using Go lang.
+* Currently in development *